 World coronavirus updates

-- Italy plans to reopen all airports beginning June 3 as restrictions on public transportation are eased, Transport Minister Paola De Micheli said during Wednesday's parliamentary session.
+- Italy reopened all airports on Wednesday as restrictions on public transportation were eased.
 New cases in the country have largely plateaued in recent weeks, per Johns Hopkins.

 Coronavirus symptoms include: Fever, cough, shortness of breath, repeated shaking with chills, muscle pain, headaches, sore throat and a loss of taste or smell.